RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Apple Macintosh

-The _macintosh_ system provides emulation using Basilisk II for older Macintosh II and Quadra computers and SheepShaver for more modern PowerPC-based models.
+The macintosh system uses the Basilisk II emulator for older Macintosh II and Quadra computers and SheepShaver for more modern PowerPC-based models.

 Emulation for this system works quite differently than other platforms as it's not possible to launch games individually from ES-DE.
 Instead ES-DE only acts as a game browser which simply launches the emulator.
 The game then needs to be manually started from inside Mac OS.